-- The installation of energy efficient light sources at stations has greatly reduced electricity consumption over the period 2009-21 - Traditionally, rock stations were powered by diesel generators.
-Solarisation and consolidation projects have resulted in lighthouse diesel energy usage decreasing from 2.03GWh to 0.34GWh (-83%).
+- 1. The installation of energy efficient light sources at stations has greatly reduced electricity consumption over the period 2009-23. - 2.
+Traditionally, rock stations were powered by diesel generators.
+All but two have now been solarised and only one will remain after 2024. - 3.
+38 of our light houses are mains powered procured from renewable sources.

-- 38 of our light houses are mains powered procured from renewable sources. - Fitting of energy efficient lighting and adjustments to the Building Management System (BMS) control in our head office building. - 5.
-The ship, Granuaile's recorded diesel usage has reduced from 9.67GWh to 7.41GWh as a result of solarisation and consolidation. - Similarly solarisation, consolidation and the removal of diesel engines has resulted in less maintenance requirements and consequently reduced use of aviation fuel.
-This has reduced from 1.44GWh to 0.48Gwh (-66%)
+- Fitting of energy efficient lighting and adjustments to the Building Management System (BMS) control in our head office building. - 5.
+The ship, Granuaile's recorded diesel usage has reduced as a result of solarisation and consolidation. - 6.
+Similarly solarisation, consolidation and the removal of diesel engines has resulted in less maintenance requirements and consequently reduced use of aviation fuel. - In 2023, a 45.36 kWp solar array was installed on our workshop roof in Dun Laoghaire .
+From January to May 2024, it generated 15 MWh of electricity thus avoiding the generation of 10t of CO2.